Alpha Centaurids: The Only Major Meteor Shower in February 2026

 Take the quiz!

 The Alpha Centaurids appear to originate from the constellation Centaurus.
-It’s the ninth-largest constellation in the sky that is famous for containing Alpha Centauri, the closest star to the Solar System.
-The exact location of the radiant is 4° northwest of the star Hadar (beta Centauri).
+It’s the ninth-largest constellation in the sky, famous for containing Alpha Centauri, the closest star to the Solar System.
+The exact location of the radiant is about 2° northwest of the star Hadar (beta Centauri).
 The meteor shower is best observed in the Southern Hemisphere, visible up to 32°N.

 The easiest way to find the position of the Alpha Centaurids’ radiant is to use a stargazing app.
 Here is how to do it with the free app Sky Tonight: